 The impact of VBC status on medication adherence

-Our approach leveraged third-party, payer-agnostic claims to analyze drivers of our clients’ performance relative to competitors for pharmacy medication adherence measures in the Centers for Medicare & Medicaid Services’ (CMS) Star Ratings program.
-We used advanced analytical models, including machine learning algorithms, to define various medication adherence patient journeys and the factors associated with positive or negative adherence for each cohort.
+Our approach leveraged third-party claims data not tied to any one payer to analyze drivers of our clients’ performance relative to competitors for pharmacy medication adherence measures in the Centers for Medicare & Medicaid Services’ (CMS) Star Ratings program.
+We used advanced analytical models, including machine learning, to define various medication adherence patient journeys and the factors that drive or hinder adherence for each cohort.

 To dig into the role of VBC contracting at one client, we segmented providers who were participating in a VBC contract with our client versus all others.
-When we compared medication adherence rates between these provider segments, those who were in VBC contracts had significantly stronger adherence than others.
-(We defined adherence rates as the percentage of patients with a proportion of days covered greater than 80% in scope medications as defined by CMS medication adherence measures.
+When we compared medication adherence rates between these provider segments, VBC providers achieved significantly higher adherence rates.
+(Adherence rates were defined as the percentage of patients whose proportion of days covered exceeded 80% in scope medications as defined by CMS medication adherence measures.
 Our analysis included diabetes, hypertension and cholesterol medication adherence measures.
 We found consistent results across these three measures.)

 FIGURE 1: Medication adherence by provider contract type for a leading national health plan

 Next, we conducted a deeper analysis of VBC providers to compare results across their individual patient panels, which included both patients covered by our client’s VBC contract and other payers and contract types.
-For the majority of these VBC providers, we observed higher adherence outcomes for those patients who were covered by our client’s VBC contract versus all other patients in each provider’s panel.
+Most VBC providers saw higher adherence among patients covered by our client’s VBC contract versus all other patients in each provider’s panel.
 In other words, patients who were covered by a VBC contract showed stronger adherence outcomes than other patients, even when they were treated by the same provider.
 This analysis showed statistically significant evidence of positive adherence outcomes linked to VBC contract participation.

 FIGURE 2: VBC providers have higher adherence for patients covered by VBC contracts

-It wasn’t just the contract itself driving these results.
+The contract alone didn’t drive these results.
 Enabling mechanisms such as data, operational model and individual incentive compensation are needed to deliver the last mile and shift practice patterns.

-Health plans can support providers in VBC delivery by equipping them with the tools, data and resources they need to succeed.
-Data-driven insights into patients’ medical and social histories offer a complete picture of the patient and point to unmet needs in their care.
+Health plans can support providers in VBC delivery by equipping them with the tools, data and resources they need.
+Data-driven insights into patients’ medical and social histories offer a complete patient profile and reveal unmet care needs.

-By investing in technology-enabled solutions that harness real-time data, automate workflows and streamline collaboration among the care team, health plans can empower providers to deliver optimal impact.
-In the example above, the health plans’ market-leading interoperability solutions play a key role in proactively flagging its patients at risk of non-adherence and sending this list to providers for additional outreach.
+By investing in technology-enabled solutions that use real-time data, automate workflows and streamline care team collaboration, health plans can empower providers to deliver optimal impact.
+In the example above, the health plans’ market-leading interoperability solutions play a key role in proactively flagging its patients at risk of nonadherence and sending this list to providers for additional outreach.

 Aligning individual provider compensation with practice-level VBC contracts and objectives also can help obtain provider buy-in and drive behavioral changes.
 Despite the recent growth of VBC arrangements, the majority of individual provider compensation plans still put marginal emphasis on quality and VBC outcomes.